-I’m a second year student studying Media Production at the University of Sussex and two years ago, I attended to my first ever Open Day.
+I’m a second-year student studying Media Production at the University of Sussex.
+Two years ago, I attended to my first ever Open Day.
 I was completely alone, lost and overwhelmed with information.
 Now a Course Ambassador, I help to ease the minds of students in this daunting position.
-Based on my experiences, I have compiled a list of fresh ideas which will reassure your applicants and in turn improve your Open Days.
+Based on my experiences, I have compiled a list of fresh ideas for reassuring applicants and improving Open Days.

 Make it worth the money

-Many prospective undergraduates spend a significant amount of money to travel to your Open Day, so make the day of value.
-Consider offering more interesting refreshments and easy lunch options like pizza or doughnuts, I particularly love the branded cupcakes you can get.
+Many prospective undergraduates spend a significant amount of money to travel to your Open Day.
+So how can you add value for them?
+Consider offering more interesting refreshments and easy lunch options like pizza or doughnuts.
+I particularly love branded cupcakes!

 Contemplate offering useful freebies you don’t typically see elsewhere.
-Phone cases and pop sockets are a good example, you can easily add your branding as well as encouraging social proof amougst attendees.
-It leaves students feeling like they’ve gained something unique by coming to your Open Day, so think outside the box.
+Phone cases and pop sockets are a good example.
+You can easily add your branding as well as encouraging social proof amongst attendees.
+Small touches leave students feeling like they’ve gained something unique by coming to your Open Day.
+So think outside the box.

-Another way students can make the most of their money is by turning the open day into a short break.
-Why not encourage more of this by providing tourist information of the free attractions they can visit whilst in the city.
+Another way students can make the most of their money is by turning the Open Day into a short break.
+Why not encourage more of this by providing tourist information about the free attractions they can visit?
 By turning my Open Day trip to Sussex into a mini-break, I had the opportunity to fall in love with Brighton as well as the university.
-The number one attraction for applicants is to be able to envision their student life in that new city, so for me absorbing the people, the place and the culture led to me making Sussex my firm choice!
+The number one attraction for applicants is to be able to envision their student life in that new city.
+For me, absorbing the people, the place and the culture led to me making Sussex my firm choice.

 Utilise social media

-Searching online for YouTube videos was one thing I did when researching Open Day options.
-The official social media accounts for many universities seemed outdated and as someone interested in Media Production I noticed a lot of low-quality content which I found off-putting, for example many accommodation tour videos were poorly filmed.
-So ensure these are kept up to date, as this can be a turn off for a potential applicants before they’ve even attended your open day.
+I searching online for YouTube videos when researching my Open Day options.
+The official social media accounts for many universities seemed so outdated.
+As someone interested in Media Production courses, I noticed a lot of low-quality content which was off-putting.
+For example, many accommodation tour videos were poorly filmed.

 Social media channels are particularly useful for engaging with students that can’t attend an Open Day, such as international students or those from disadvantaged socio-economic backgrounds.
-Use your current students to create a digital media team and run live accommodation tours allowing your audience to write questions too.
+Use your current students to create a digital media team and run live accommodation tours.
+Allowing your audience to submit questions too.

-In my first year I started posting video content about my university experience as a fresher.
-I ran online Q&A sessions for other students interested in university and still encounter comments with unique questions that they have felt too shy to ask in person.
+In my first year, I started posting video content about my university experience as a fresher.
+I ran online Q&A sessions for other students interested in university and I still get comments today.
+Some applicants may have unique questions that they feel too shy to ask in person.

 Another user asked: ‘’Any tips and tricks for open days?
 I’m quite shy when it comes to talking to people’’ with another responding saying – ‘’I can totally relate to the issue of struggling to communicate at something like an open day.
 I went to quite a few of them, and every single time I stood or sat in silence and just listened whilst more confident people asked the questions instead.’’